Example of VSTO add-in / plugin for Office Word,

 Custom task pane properties

-Choose the Build <Add-in Project Name> item in the Build menu, then restart the host application (Excel), and find your command bars, ribbon tabs, and custom task panes.
+Choose the Build <Add-in Project Name> item in the Build menu, then restart Excel, and find your command bars, ribbon tabs, and custom task panes in place.
+You also find your add-in in the COM Add-ins dialog.

 Custom Ribbon tab and task pane